INCEPTdk/adaptr/README.md

     Pharmaceutical Statistics describing a simulation study (with code) using `adaptr` to assess the performance of adaptive clinical trials according to different follow-up/data collection lags.
+-   [Effects of sceptical priors on the performance of adaptive clinical trials with binary outcomes](https://doi.org/10.1002/pst.2387) - article in Pharmaceutical Statistics describing a simulation study (with code) using `adaptr` to assess the performance of adaptive clinical trials according to different sceptical priors.

 ## Installation